rob-aitchison/munichvrlab/README.md

-# Welcome to the Shotgun Pipeline Toolkit Hello World example
+# Welcome to the Shotgun Pipeline Toolkit Munich VR Lab example

-This app was forked from tk-multi-starterapp to create a bare-bones example to work with.

-It will contain two commands to register with a Shotgun Engine:

-- Hello, World!
-- Hello, Universe!
+Started with rob-aitchison/tk-multi-helloworld as a Github Template repository